abhalesankalp/HPCPortManagementV2/README.md

 #A. Access live application
-  This application is already deployed on azure and you can easily access it on this URL
+  This application is already deployed on azure and you can easily access it.

+          to access app, please visit

           https://hpcportmanagementv2.azurewebsites.net/

            to access APIs please visit